Brackish water Process

 Technically, brackish water contains between 0.5 and 30 grams of salt per a litre, more often expressed as 0.5 to 30 parts per thousand ‰, which is a specific gravity of between 1.005 and 1.010.
 Thus, brackish covers a range of salinity regimes and is not considered a precisely defined condition.
 It is characteristic of many brackish surface waters that their salinity can vary considerably over space and/or time.

-Brackish water occurs in places in which sea water and fresh water get mixed, such as in estuaries, mangrove swamps and intertidal zones.
+Brackish water or salt water occurs in places in which sea water and fresh water get mixed, such as in estuaries, mangrove swamps and intertidal zones.
 Brackish water may also occur in brackish fossil aquifers.

 Like sea water, human beings cannot drink brackish water unless it undergoes a desalinization process.
 When brackish water invades farmland, it is referred to as salinization.
 Brackish water kills most crops.
 Brackish water is not optimal for freshwater or marine life, so what can live in it is limited.
 Animal and plant species that can survive in brackish water include flounder, chameleon shrimp, three-spined stickleback, salicorn and sea aster.

 The Brackish water or ocean water is that it is more salty than potable fresh drinking water, in other words it has a higher

 level of salinity concentration, but less than sea water.
 The word Brackish is originally derived from the Dutch root